marios-code-path/demo-chat/chat-service-cassandra/README.md

 If you noticed, I created a compound Key using `topic_id` and `msg_id` that enforces order in cluster and allows us to find all messages for a specific topic in the order it was given.

+# Conclusions

 This wraps it up for DDL.
-We can now concentrate on query operations in the next article - [Cassandra Repositories, or how not to do them]()
+We can now concentrate on query operations in the next article - TBA-[Cassandra Repositories, or how not to do them](http://www.sudoinit5.com/post/spring-data-cassandra-data-query/)